-Once you have identified the serial number, you can use the Estey Organ Date Estimator to get an approximate date range.
+Once you have identified the serial number, you can use the Gellerman chart on the Reed Organ Society website to approximate the date of manufacture.
 This is just an estimate, but it will give you a good idea of when your Estey was built.
 Contact a professional appraiser if accuracy is essential.

 Estey Pipe Organ Records

 Pipe organs took longer to build than reed organs and created a greater amount of paperwork.
 Most of these records were destroyed when the company closed in 1960.
-However, we do have photo copies of the Shop Orders for about 2/3 of the organs.
-The Brattleboro Historical Society has access to most of the correspondence files for the pipe organs.
-The Estey Organ Museum has records on most pipe organs built and shipped.
+However, Shop Orders exist for about 2/3 of the organs, as do correspondence files for most Estey pipe organs.

 Click here to see a list of Estey pipe organs by opus number.
 This list was compiled by E.A.
 Boadway and provided by the Organ Historical Society.